|Services||Dedicated, VPS, WordPress & Cloud|

 Liquid Web is a solid hosting company with an excellent managed WordPress hosting plan.
 They aren’t the right choice for every customer.

-But if you value support, performance, and a solid price point for manage WordPress hosting, they are a good choice.
+But if you value support, performance, and a solid price point for managing WordPress hosting, they are a good choice.

 For other Liquid Web alternatives, explore my Best WordPress Hosting post.